Niyaaz-Majiet/Next.js_Redux_Template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Template App : Next.js with redux [Basic login flow and redux implementation]

+Created as a quick start template with a basic login flow and exampled use of redux within the app.
+Can be forked and used as a starting point for a new project.